 Are there fee variances and additional charges?

-What if the debtor agrees to a payment arrangement?
+What if the debtor suggests a payment arrangement?

 A payment arrangement is sometimes an only option for the debtor in financial difficulties.
-In such a case, we monitor the payments on a weekly/fortnightly/monthly basis – recovered to our trust account.
-The funds are disbursed (EFT) at month-end (less the % fee) and paid directly into your nominated bank account.
-At the same time we issue a statement providing full details on the collection.
+In such a case, we monitor the payments.
+The payments are receipted to our trust account and the funds disbursed at month-end (less the commission) direct to your bank account.
+A statement and tax invoice is dispatched to you contemporaneously by email.

-If I proceed to court, in which court would it be heard?
+If I was to proceed to court, in which court would it be heard?

 First International Debt Collection